Mythic-Project/governance-sdk/README.md

-# Mythic-Project Governance SDK
+# SPL Governance IDL SDK

-The **Governance SDK** is a TypeScript-based library enabling developers to create, manage, and interact with decentralized governance systems, specifically designed for Realms DAO on the Solana blockchain.
+The **Governance SDK** is a TypeScript-based library enabling developers to create, manage, and interact with the SPL Governance program on the Solana blockchain.
 It simplifies building governance applications by abstracting low-level blockchain operations into intuitive APIs.

 ---